Archive How to Put a Timer on WiFi Router

 A wireless router is a hardware device that allows computers, smartphones, and basically any portable electronic device to have access to the internet.
 The connection is made possible either wirelessly, using radio waves, or directly, with a cable to connect your device.

-Why Set a Timer on Your Wi-Fi Router?
+Why Set a Timer on Your WiFi Router?

 Avoiding Screen Addiction

-Everything was different in our days.
-We used to play hide and seek with the neighbors’ kids in the backyard of our houses all day long, too tired to miss nighttime sleep.
-We fell asleep with a Harry Potter book in our hands.
-Our parents hoped that with so much enthusiasm towards reading, one day we’d become scientists or doctors.
-Then came the video games and the internet era and that changed the whole game.
+Then came the gaming consoles and the internet connection era and that changed the whole game.
 Kids started spending most of their time in front of a screen, missing physical activity.
-Nowadays, it’s not too odd to see a crying baby who is immediately sedated with a phone or a tablet these days.
-This can turn into a habit, leaving the child with a low mood and detachment from the reality.
-However, the adverse effects can be permanent on the child’s brain.
-According to Nhahealth, since children’s brain is not fully developed, too much screen time can stunt neural development, leading to Screen Dependency Disorder.
-Limiting your child’s screen time can prevent screen addiction, keeping them safe from its harms.
+It’s not too odd to see a crying baby immediately sedated with a phone or a tablet these days.
+This can turn into a habit, leaving the child with a low mood and detachment from reality.

 Teaching Responsibility to Kids